 Students’ Reflections on How the QFT Supports Their Work

 Reflecting on the process, doctoral students found the experience to be eminently practical.
 One researcher plans to share the strategy with lab mates, and another named how they will try a “brainstorming session” in their lab using the QFT.
 Other students noted the interdisciplinary, collaborative usefulness as well.
 “QFT is useful when discussing with colleagues to find and determine a new research direction,” one student wrote.
-Another wrote that they, “want to be able to invite questions about my research from people outside of my discipline,” and another how it, “might force discussion/thought among colleagues and force us to come up with new answers or find new resources to work with.”
+Another wrote that they “want to be able to invite questions about my research from people outside of my discipline,” and another said it “might force discussion/thought among colleagues and force us to come up with new answers or find new resources to work with.”
 Indeed, questions can invite the collaboration of many stakeholders and support researchers as they think both divergently (on new possible directions for the research) and convergently (as they prioritize the most strategic, impactful path forward for the research).

 More Impactful, Inclusive, and Joyous Research